Vyvanse (Lisdexamfetamine)

 Treatment for Vyvanse addiction

-The first stage of Vyvanse addiction treatment may entail detoxification under medical supervision to manage withdrawal symptoms.
+The first stage of Vyvanse addiction treatment may require detoxification under medical supervision to manage withdrawal symptoms.

 Various behavioral therapies may be effective after detoxification, helping individuals modify unhealthy thoughts, behaviors, and patterns associated with drug use.
-Cognitive-Behavioral Therapy (CBT) and one-on-one counseling are prevalent approaches.
+Cognitive-Behavioral Therapy (CBT) and one-on-one counseling are common approaches.

 Support groups may also be effective, as they offer connections with peers experiencing similar addictions.
 Sharing stories, challenges, and successes in a supportive environment may provide encouragement and a sense of community.

-If an individual has co-occurring mental health disorders alongside Vyvanse addiction, such as depression or anxiety, integrated dual diagnosis treatment may be required to address both conditions simultaneously and, therefore, improve recovery chances.
+If an individual has co-occurring mental health disorders along with Vyvanse addiction - for example, depression or anxiety - integrated dual diagnosis treatment may be required.
+This addresses both conditions simultaneously and improves recovery chances.

 Was this page helpful?